INFORMATION & PRECAUTIONS

 We are a mask friendly campus

-Masks are still required in all University of Utah Health facilities.
+Masks are now optional in most University of Utah Health facilities.
+Please read the policy here.

 VACCINATION INFORMATION